Choosing Your Perfect Breed

-On one hand you can't wait to get the fur ball home and learn all its personality quirks.
-(Anyone who’s had a dog knows the joy of reflecting on the memories of those first few days when everyone was first getting to know each other.)
+Getting a new pooch is exciting and exhilarating, but can also be stressful, all at the same time.
+On one hand you can’t wait to get the fur ball home and learn all its personality quirks.
+Anyone who’s had a dog knows the joy of reflecting on the memories of those first few days when everyone was first getting to know each other.

-But on the other hand, you're making a commitment to look after and share your life with a special being, a living creature who will rely on you its whole life.
+At the same time, you’re making a commitment to look after and share your life with a special being, a living creature who will rely on you its whole life.
+As such, this kind of commitment requires a good amount of thought and planning.

+With so much to think about when looking to get a dog, it’s a little too easy to forget some essential details.
 Details like what kind of dog will truly integrate smoothly into your life and home can often be put aside, replaced by an urge to pick a breed and dog which you may view as the most adorable.
+While all dogs are wonderful, they’re not all created equal, and the decision of what kind of dog to bring into your life is not one to be made lightly.

-Straight out the gate the first key to becoming a responsible dog owner is to consider all the relevant factors to picking the right dog, to ensure that you connect with a dog that is a great fit for your home, life and for your family.
+The first key to becoming a responsible dog owner is to consider all the relevant factors to picking the right dog, to ensure that you connect with a dog that is a great fit for your home, life and for your family.
+When you take your time to make the right decision from the start, you’ll be rewarded with a beautiful partnership and a long and happy life together with your special pal.

 Why Does the Breed Matter?